davisml/pinkaloo-react-challenge/README.md

-Welcome to the Stack Showdown code challenge.
+Welcome to the Pinkaloo Stack Showdown code challenge.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project uses Redux (https://redux.js.org) to manage the application state.
+The applicable reducers, actions, and selectors can be found in `src/modules/index.js`.

 ## Rules